pomerium/documentation/content/docs/learn-pomerium/jwt-verification.md

 :::

-## How Do JWTs Work With Pomerium?
+## How do JWTs work with Pomerium?

 You can configure Pomerium to send the user’s JWT as a signed HTTP header in the request to access a service behind Pomerium.